 Simple English definitions for legal terms

-Read a random definition: two-controlled-studies standard
+Read a random definition: agent for acceptance of service

 A waybill is a document that shows that a carrier or shipper's agent has received goods and agreed to transport them.
 It is different from a bill of lading because it does not give ownership of the goods and cannot be traded.
 There are also air waybills for goods shipped by air.